 - Prefer tea bags to loose tea to avoid contamination.
 Loose chamomile tea sold in herbal stores may have contaminants, like spores, that may trigger allergic reactions.
 Teabags may minimize the risk of contamination.
 If you like loose tea, then choose a factory-sealed pack.

 - Check the ingredient list for added ingredients.
-Several over-the-counter herbal teas contain more than one herb and other added ingredients.
-Star anise, buckhorn bark, comfrey, and senna are common additives to chamomile tea (11).
+Several over-the-counter herbal teas contain more than one herb and other added ingredients (11).
+For instance, some common additives you may find in chamomile tea are star anise, buckhorn bark, comfrey, and senna.

 Store the tea bag or loose tea in an airtight container away from direct sunlight.